AdamSzablewski/SocialMediaPlatform/README.md

 - **Popularity Metrics:** The popularity of posts and comments is determined by the number of likes and comments, impacting their visibility.

-- **User Registration and Authentication:** Robust user registration and authentication mechanisms ensure data security and access control.
-The application employs JWT (JSON Web Tokens) for secure user authentication.
+- **User Registration and Authentication:** User registration and authentication with JWT (JSON Web Tokens) for secure user authentication.

 - **Unit Testing with JUnit and Mockito:** Each microservice undergoes comprehensive unit testing with JUnit and Mockito to ensure functionality and identify and address potential issues.